apehex/tokun/articles/unicode.md

 <img src=".images/tiktoken/russian.gpt4o.png" width="75%" style="margin: auto;"/>

-LLMs are only aware of the index values on the right side and lose the information on token composition.
+LLMs are only aware of the index values on the right side and lose the information about the original composition of these tokens.

-Imagine using a [unique symbol for every number and word variation][twitter-karpathy-emojis]!
+Imagine having a unique symbol for every number and word variation, like [communicating with emojis only][twitter-karpathy-emojis]!

+Early written languages, such as hieroglyphs, were based on such logograms: symbols representing whole concepts.
-The early written languages like hieroglyphs started with such logograms, but they still had rebus rules to form nuanced meanings out of combinations of symbols.
+However, they still had rebus rules to form nuanced meanings out of combinations of symbols.

-For example the plural form is obtained by tripling a logogram or adding 3 bars next to it:
+For instance, to form the plural in Egyptian hieroglyphs you could triple a logogram or add 3 bars next to it:
 "house" is "𓉐" and "houses" is "𓉐 𓏪".

-Meanwhile o200k has " house" (4276), " House" (7826), "house" (9983), " houses" (20327), "House" (27796), "-house" (46400) etc.
+In contrast, the popular tokenizer o200k has " house" (4276), " House" (7826), "house" (9983), " houses" (20327), "House" (27796), "-house" (46400) etc.

-Most modern languages developped rules to derive new meanings from **combinations of symbols**.
+This approach overlooks how modern languages derive meaning from **combinations of symbols**.

 In particular, phonetic and positional systems allow to compose words and numbers.
 And the composition of a word gives many indications on its meaning.